-PREREQUISITE - AH105, FD100, FD102, FD104, FD106, FD216, FD218, FD108, FD214, FD110, FD112, AM101 be taught.
+PREREQUISITE - AH105, FD100, FD102, FD104, FD106, FD216, FD218, FD108, FD214, FD110, FD112, AM101

-Lab Hrs: 10 Career and Life Development teaches the foundational skills required for success as a student and professional.
-The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills; Mobile Technologies that are applied to personal branding and the
+Career and Life Development teaches the foundational skills required for success as a student and professional.
+The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills; Mobile Technologies that are applied to personal branding and the workplace; and Financial Literacy focusing on managing debt, personal budgeting, and saving for the future.
+In addition, professionalism and career-